1. Resource Library

 For cash-strapped businesses with late-paying customers, accounts receivable factoring can help them get paid without chasing down customers.
 It’s more accessible, gives businesses more control over their finances, and frees up resources spent on collections activities.

-If you haven't explored AR factoring, you could be missing out on opportunities to grow and invest while your competitors turn unpaid invoices into immediate cash.
-This article will cover the following aspects of accounts receivable factoring:
+If you haven't explored factoring, you could be missing out on opportunities to grow and invest while your competitors turn unpaid invoices into immediate cash.

 What is accounts receivable factoring?